 Yeah, I had A LOT of logistical notes about this episode.
 This show is so pretty and expensive that sometimes I think it’s easy to handwave the fact that much of the time, its sense of space and time doesn’t hang together whatsoever.
 BUT NOT I!
 I am a Logistics….well, “Nazi” seems like the wrong term.
 A Logistics Enthusiast.

 Edward tries to spin some bullshit about how everyone used to like Hitler and, wait!
 What about World War I?
 Oh, maybe that’s his way out of this, he seems to be thinking.
 Maybe he made some noble ethical choices about how ne’er again should Germany and the UK be at war!
 Yes!
 Exactly!
 That’s the ticket!
 “People forget that there was no indication of whom Hitler would become,” Edward lies.
 “You could argue that we were the ones who made a monster of him, by refusing to be his allies.
 That was the point.”
 You could…and you would be totally wrong.
 Edward starts yelping about peace, that all he cares about is peace, he’s really sort of a peaceful pacifist hero, and he just wanted Germany and the UK to get along, and, “in that spirit,” now he’d like to make peace with her.
 In the spirit of…Nazi appeasement?!
 NOT A GREAT ARGUMENT.

 ANYWAY.
 I haven’t typed so much about Nazis in I don’t know how long.
-Pop over there to Previously and read my ramblings, then swing back here so we can talk about Wallis Simpson dressed as a pirate, and Tommy Lascelles’s amazing toy battlefield, and also because I had a FULL-ON BREAKTHROUGH about what the problem is with this show AND I proved a theory about the sets I had and frankly I’M PROUD.
+Pop and read my ramblings, then swing back here so we can talk about Wallis Simpson dressed as a pirate, and Tommy Lascelles’s amazing toy battlefield, and also because I had a FULL-ON BREAKTHROUGH about what the problem is with this show AND I proved a theory about the sets I had and frankly I’M PROUD.
 Downton is involved.